Skip to main content

 1. Obstruction of a) bile duct, b) Portal tracts, c) Hepatic duct, common hepatic duct, common bile duct, sphincter of Oddi.

-Causes of obstructive jaundice are divided into :
+Causes of obstructive Jaundice are divided into :

 A. Intrahepatic causes –Defect in hepatocytes.

-1. Congenital-Primary biliary cirrhosis, cystic fibrosis, etc
+2. Primary biliary cirrhosis, cystic fibrosis, etc

 2. Non-congenital - due to drugs, infections, toxins- alcohol, chronic heart failure, hepatic infiltration, pregnancy.

-B. Extra hepatic: trauma, parasitic infection, choledocholithiasis(stone) , chronic pancreatitis and carcinoma of the gall bladder, bile duct, ampulla of Vater.
+B. Extra hepatic: trauma, parasitic infection, choledocholithiasis(stone), chronic pancreatitis and carcinoma of the gall bladder, bile duct, ampulla of Vater.

 In obstructive Jaundice, hepatocytes fail to conjugate unconjugated bilirubin into conjugated bilirubin.
 In addition to that, the conjugated bilirubin fails to enter the bile canaliculi and returns to the blood.
 Therefore, serum conjugated bilirubin level is raised.